dsi-icl/next-ove/docs/features/hardware-reconciliation.md

 - The desired state of the hardware, which is updated each time a user executes a command.
-- The current state of the hardware, which is periodically checked against the desired state by the reconciliation service.
+- The current state of the hardware, which is periodically checked against the desired state by the reconciliation auth.

 ### Outputs: